MicrosoftDocs/ai-builder/ai-builder-docs/share-model.md

 Yes.
 Your model isn't listed in the AI model control if it isn't shared with the maker of the app.
 This helps you control access to your work and decide when to release it.

-### The share action wasn't necessary when AI Builder was in preview.
-What happened?

-We added the share action to help with privacy concerns.
-Now, you can build a model in your environment without fear of its being released prematurely.<!--Suggested-->

 ### Can I allow other users to edit my model?

-Sharing models for editing purposes isn't supported by AI Builder.
+Yes.
+When sharing a model, look for the user or team to share the model with and select the option **Co-owner**.

-However, users with the **System Customizer** role can edit models from other users.
-This workaround isn't supported by the AI Builder team and you may face unexpected issues.
+Users with the **System Customizer** role can by default edit models from other users.
+Note: modifying models with **System Customizer** role isn't supported by AI Builder and you may face unexpected issues.

 ### The owner of a model has left the company.
 How can we allow non-admin users to edit this model?